 If that’s the case for you, then you can of course quit your job, pursue your dream, launch out into the great unknown – all that stuff.
 Maybe that’s the right thing for you to do.
 But before you write that letter of resignation you can’t take back, would you consider for a moment that this job you hate so much might actually be the best thing in the world for your soul?

-But before we get to those specific reasons, it’s important that we understand something about the nature of discipleship.
+Now before we get to the specific reasons why that’s true, it’s important that we understand something about the nature of discipleship.
 Namely, that discipleship doesn’t happen in a vacuum; it’s not an intellectual exercise.
 Instead, real discipleship is about real life.
 All of life.
 Every circumstance in our lives is a tool in the skilled hands of our God, who is committed to fashioning us into the image of Jesus.
 That means discipleship doesn’t just happen in a church building; it happens in all arenas of life as God uses those circumstances to mold and make us.
 Now onto the specific issue of work, there are 4 reasons why it might indeed be the case that your terrible job is good for your soul.

 1. You are forced to define yourself by Jesus.